singlestore-labs/singlestoredb-dev-image/README.md

 > **Note**
 > The `--platform` flag is only needed to enable support with the new Mac M1 or M2 chipset (Apple Silicon).
 You can safely remove or ignore that flag on amd64 compatible hardware.

+## How to pick a version number?

+The SingleStoreDB Dev Image uses Docker Image tags to track different versions of the product.
+Currently there are two groups of tags connected to the Cloud and On-Premises versions of the product.
+You can see a listing of recent versions on the [Github package page][versions].

+The version number in the image tag **is not related to the SingleStoreDB version** contained within the image.
+It is the version of the image itself and does not provide any backwards compatibility guarantees between any two version numbers.
+Refer to the [changelog][changelog] to see precisely which SingleStoreDB versions are included in each image tag.

+The tags ending in `-cloud` follow the versions supported by SingleStore Cloud.
+The tags ending in `-onprem` follow the versions supported by SingleStore On-Premises.

+**For example**, if you wanted to use SingleStoreDB 7.8.13, you would use the image `ghcr.io/singlestore-labs/singlestoredb-dev:0.0.6-onprem`

+> **Note**
+> The latest tag points to the latest Cloud version as it is released more frequently than our On-Premises version.
+There are also top level `cloud` and `onprem` tags which you can use to always run the latest version.

 ## How to open a SQL shell?